Taking the GP Out of the Loop: Related Work

+Approaches to scaling BO to many observations include acceleration of exact GP computations, trust regions, and various alternative surrogates.
+Our method combines a trust region with a novel alternative surrogate, ENN.
+We briefly review various approaches below.
-\textbf{Blackbox Matrix-Matrix multiplication} A conjugate-gradient algorithm replaces the inversion of $K(x_m,x_m)$ in equation \eqref{eq:GP} with a sequence of matrix multiplies, reducing the query time complexity of a GP from $O(N^3)$ to $O(N^2)$ \cite{gpytorch}.
-A Lanczos algorithm can speed up GP posterior sampling (e.g., used in Thompson sampling) to constant-in-$N$ \cite{love}.

-\textbf{Trust Region BO} The TuRBO algorithm \cite{turbo} reduces wall-clock time in two ways: (i) It occasionally restarts, discarding all previous observations, resetting $N$ to 0. (ii) It Thompson samples only within a trust region, a small subset of the overall design space where good designs are most likely, thus avoiding needless evaluations elsewhere.
+\textbf{Blackbox Matrix-Matrix Multiplication} A conjugate-gradient algorithm replaces the inversion of $K(X,X)$ in equation \eqref{eq:GP} with a sequence of matrix multiplies, reducing the hyperparameter-fitting time complexity of a GP from $O(N^3)$ to $O(N^2)$ \cite{gpytorch}.
+A Lanczos algorithm can speed up GP posterior sampling (e.g., used in Thompson sampling) to constant-in-$N$ \cite{love}. \textbf{Trust Region BO} The TuRBO algorithm \cite{turbo} reduces wall-clock time in two ways: (i) It occasionally restarts, discarding all previous observations, resetting $N$ to 0. (ii) It restricts Thompson samples to within a trust region, a small subset of the overall design space where good designs are most likely, thus avoiding needless evaluations elsewhere.
+Our method replaces the GP surrogate in TuRBO with ENN.

+\textbf{Sparsity} Sparse GP methods \cite{svgp} replace observations in the covariance matrix with $M$ summary (inducing) points, reducing the training complexity of GP fitting to $O(NM^2)$ and inference to $O(NM)$.
+Optimally, $M$ increases only slowly with $N$ \cite{svim}, although the recommended setting for a popular BO library \cite{botorch_code} is $M = 0.25 N$, which results in $O(N^2)$ inference.
+Fitting requires choosing inducing points (various approaches exist \cite{svgpdpp}) and can be computationally intensive, since the variational loss is more complex than the exact GP likelihood.
+Figure~\ref{fig:scaling} shows a sparse GP-based method displaying a complex proposal time behavior with $N$.

 \textbf{Modeling $p_*(x)$} An open-source optimizer, Optuna \cite{optuna,optuna_code}, does not model $f(x)$.
 Instead, it models $p_*(x) = P\{x = \argmax_x f(x)\}$.
 The model is a Parzen estimator, a linear combination of functions of the observations, which has $O(N)$ query time.
 Optuna uses a modified EI-based acquisition method \cite{tpe}.